ncwanner/Production_Validation/README.md

 ### 1. Impute Slaughtered

+The module imputes the animal and meat commodity and ensure the slaughtered number in both commodity are identical.

 **Input Datasets:**

-* Production Domain
+* Production domain
 * Animal to meat mapping table
 * Flag table
-* Yield Formula
+* Yield formula

 **Steps:**